2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 Add-WindowsFeature RemoteAccess, Routing -IncludeAllSubFeature -IncludeManagementTools -Restart
 ```

-Next let's find the names of your NICs so that we can rename them so our next script will run appropriately.
+Next let's find the names of your NICs so that we can rename them to ensure our next script will run appropriately.
 Run the following command.

 ``` powershell
 Get-NetAdapter | Get-NetIPAddress -AddressFamily IPv4